 Under the new strategy, both companies want all hands on board and believe that tuning everyone to understand and work in the new culture will necessitate being in office.
 Given that these companies have been known for employee-friendly practices, this comes as a big hit to workers.
 The question though to ask is that is this back-to-office an exception or a trend in the making?

 The answer lies in two parts.
-First, every organisation has a different way of reacting to situations.
+First, every organization has a different way of reacting to situations.
 Yahoo! and HP chose this atypical approach to cope with challenging times in their industry.
 That doesn’t imply that this is the right or the only way to react.
 It’s an experiment and only time will tell whether it works.

 Having said that, we believe that most companies will not tread on the path opted by Yahoo! or HP.
 In fact in India and across the world, there is a perceptible change in attitudes not just towards working from home but the larger space of flexible and independent working.
 Let us take a look.